mentels/riak_core_tutorial/README.md

 data so it's just lost!
 Terrible ha?

 To observe the whole system working as expected you need to wait for the cluster to come into "stable state".
 Just check the status:
 `./dev/dev1/bin/sc-admin member_status`

 When there're no pending changes it means that no partitions will be moved.
 Now you can experiment again and make sure, that requests are served by appropriate partitions, vnodes and nodes.

-In the next part I'm going to explain how to prepare for moving a vnode: so called *handoff*.
+In the next part I'm going to explain how not to lose data while moving vnode to another erlang node: so called *handoff*.

 ## Handoff ##